 Catrine almost lost the weir as it was in a very poor state at the turn of the 21st century but grants from HLF and from SRDP enabled remediation to take place and the ancient structure was saved.

-In 2016 our Trust Manager's hard work obtained a grant for us from Big Lottery for a project we call 'Connecting Generations'.
+In 2016 hard work by two of our managers obtained a grant for us from Big Lottery for a project we call 'Connecting Generations'.
 We strive to bring together old and young from the village to share skills and experiences bridging the generational divide with common experiences.

 When the village Games Hall was declared 'surplus to requirements' by East Ayrshire Council a group of villagers got a petition together to try to save it.
 As the only registered charity in the village, the Trust agreed to help out.
 The team of enthusiastic volunteers has increased income and foot fall and we're hoping to build a viable business there.
 Click the image for more or look us up on Facebook.

 Using water turbines to make use of the power of the Ayr River is not a 'new' project but it has taken almost 10 years and a lot of hard work and problem solving to finally get this project up and running.
 That the turbines are now running smoothly and generating income for the village is no small victory.
 In the future they will also be an educational tool and a tourist attraction.

 Like the Games Hall, the A. M. Brown Institute was at risk of closure.
 It is a lovely Victorian building but as such, it has special problems associated with listed heritage buildings which need careful handling.
 The building is an integral part of village life so the Trust is currently undertaking some specialist surveys, a feasibility study and business plan exploring several options for it's future restoration and sustainability as community centre.